Bohemian Football League: History

 The league was formed in 1991 during the Czechoslovakia era, replacing the former II. ČNL (II. Česká národni liga; Second Czech National League) at the third tier of Czechoslovak football alongside sister league MSFL.
+In 2024, the league was renamed 3. Česká fotbalová liga to include a number indicating the level in the system of Czech football competitions in accordance with the new regulations.

 Competition format

 The winner of ČFL is promoted to Czech National Football League.
 In total three clubs are promoted to the ČFL - the winner of Divize A, the winner of Divize B and the winner of Divize C.

 The format of the league was unconventional in that it did not allow draws.
 As of the 2014–15 season, if a match is tied, the winner is decided by a penalty shootout.
 The winner of the shootout gets two points and the loser gets one.
 From season 2019–20 on, Junior league (with B teams of first-league clubs) was canceled and the B teams were moved into the ČFL and MSFL.
 The competition was divided into two groups with 16 teams in each.

-Since 2021-22 season, the teams are again awarded by 3 points for a win and 1 point for a tie.
+Since the 2021–22 season, the teams are again awarded by 3 points for a win and 1 point for a tie.